 So how long are UK schools going to be closed for?
 What has the government said?
 And what did other countries do?

 Here’s everything we know so far about school closures and coronavirus:

 How long are UK schools going to be closed for?

-As coronavirus in the UK has only just reached the “fast spreading phase” it is not known how long exactly schools will be closed for.
+It's believed coronavirus in the UK is around it's first peak of the illness but following an extension of UK lockdown for three weeks, it is not known how long exactly schools will be closed for.

-However, with 2020 exams including GCSEs, SATs and A Levels all being suspended, it’s believed it will last longer than the Easter holidays.
+However, with 2020 exams including GCSEs, SATs and A Levels all being suspended, it’s believed it could be May when schools are considered for a return.

 What has Boris Johnson and the government said about school closures?

 The Education Secretary Gavin Williamson announced to Parliament that English schools would close to all pupils but those of key workers until further notice.

 The Prime Minister urged parents not to leave children in the care of grandparents or older relatives who are at higher risk of becoming seriously ill with coronavirus.